-Master's Degree Program in Clinical Research
+Master's Degree Program in Clinical and Epidemiologic Research

-The Master's Degree Program in Clinical Research is a two academic year course of study (19 calendar months; 7 academic quarters) intended for scholars who desire rigorous training in the methods and conduct of clinical research, which is defined broadly as any health-related research where individual human beings or groups of human beings are the unit of observation.
+The Master's Degree Program in Clinical and Epidemiologic Research is a two academic year course of study (19 calendar months; 7 academic quarters) intended for scholars who desire rigorous training in the methods and conduct of clinical research, which is defined broadly as any health-related research where individual human beings or groups of human beings are the unit of observation.
 Clinical research is synonymously known as patient-oriented, translational, epidemiologic, comparative effectiveness, behavioral, outcomes, or health services research; it is sometimes also broadly referred to as human subjects research.
 Regardless of the name, epidemiologic and biostatistical methods — applied in observational or experimental study designs — are the basic science underlying the performance of this form of research and hence are the academic focus of the program.
 Clinical researchers spend their time working with human research participants, data from participants or other human populations, and computers.
 Of note, the program does not provide instruction in laboratory investigation and indeed is not intended for scholars who envision themselves primarily working in a wet laboratory.

 Coursework extends beyond that which is required for the ATCR Certificate Program to include instruction in advanced epidemiologic and biostatistical methods and specialized topics such as causal inference, prediction science, molecular methods in clinical research, and decision and cost-effectiveness analysis.
 A focused track in implementation science is also available for students pursuing careers in the translation of evidence into practice.
 In addition to coursework, requirements include a comprehensive review of the literature in the scholar's field, presentation of original work at a national or international scientific meeting, and publication of a peer-reviewed manuscript.
 To conduct their research, scholars will work closely with mentors in their research fields and preceptors chosen from TICR Program faculty.
 Program graduates are poised to work in a variety of research settings, including universities, public health departments, foundations, and private industry.
 Regardless of setting, the Masters' Degree Program strives to train individuals who will become leaders of research efforts and teams.

 The Master's Degree Program can either be taken as a stand-alone terminal educational program or as a stepping stone to a more advanced degree such as the UCSF Ph.D.
 Program in Epidemiology and Translational Sciences or medical, dental, pharmacy, or nursing school.
+Students already enrolled in medical school (either at UCSF or elsewhere) may combine this Master’s Degree with their medical school training for a dual MD/MAS degree program.

 To complete the program, scholars must satisfy program objectives, which are to: